Authors: Pradeep Gandham & Prasad Mistary

 Price: From the bar chart (Fig 3) below, when we look at the price, it is observed that there are some hotel accommodations that are available at price $0.
 There are close to 1000 listings that are having the price above $2000 per night.
 The distribution of data also shows us a highly right skewed graph.

-Fig 3: Line graph showing number of listings based on price
+Fig 3: Line graph showing the number of listings based on price

-Fig 4: Histogram showing listings based log of price
+Fig 4: Histogram showing listings based on log of price

 In this way, we are able to understand various data fields of the data by plotting charts using Univariate analysis.